bayinfosys/bayinfosys.github.io/_posts/2026-01-01-10-agent-memory.md

 an agent that knows general things but cannot reason about its own history of particular cases.

+## Named systems

+The five categories above describe what memory needs to do.
+They say little about how a given system actually does it, and the current landscape sorts into a small number of real strategies, most of them descending from one paper: Park et al.'s Generative Agents (2023), which introduced a chronological memory stream retrieved by a weighted combination of recency, importance, and relevance.
+Most systems below are a variation on that idea rather than a departure from it.

+**Vector-first, drop-in.** Mem0 and LangMem store memories as embeddings and retrieve by similarity, the same mechanism as naive RAG applied to an agent's own history.
+This is the simplest strategy to reason about and the easiest to add to an existing agent, and it inherits vector search's usual weakness: a query phrased differently from the stored memory can miss it entirely.

+**Temporal knowledge graphs.** Zep, built on its Graphiti engine, stores facts as a graph with time attached, so it can answer not just what happened but what used to be true and when it stopped being true.
+This matters specifically for episodic memory in domains where facts change: a customer's plan tier, a project's status, a policy's current version.
+A pure vector store has no native way to represent that a fact has been superseded; a temporal graph does.

+**OS-inspired, self-editing.** Letta (formerly MemGPT) treats the context window as RAM and everything else as disk.
+A small core memory block stays always in context and the agent edits it directly; a larger archival store gets paged in and out on the agent's own initiative.
+The distinguishing feature is that the agent manages its own memory hierarchy, rather than a fixed pipeline deciding on its behalf what gets kept in view.

+**Compile, don't just retrieve.** Two systems reject the retrieval framing outright, and both are worth understanding on their own terms because they answer the Search Console queries that led to this update.
+A-MEM organises memories as Zettelkasten-style notes: each new entry can trigger re-linking of existing entries, so the memory structure evolves as new information arrives rather than being filed once and left alone.
+Karpathy's LLM Wiki takes a related but distinct approach: raw sources stay immutable, an LLM maintains a linked markdown wiki derived from them, and a periodic lint pass checks the wiki for gaps and stale entries.
+The core claim behind both is the same one made in [Context Is a Build Step](/library/62-context-compilation.html): memory should be synthesised once and then maintained, not re-derived from scratch on every query.
+Where they differ is what gets maintained.
+A-MEM organises discrete memory notes; the LLM Wiki compiles an entire knowledge base, with human-legible files a person can read and edit directly, which is the more direct fit for the per-agent, long-term memory category above.

+**Local-first, graph reasoning.** Cognee applies knowledge-graph memory in a deployment aimed specifically at privacy-critical, self-hosted use, which makes it the clearest example of what a private memory layer looks like in practice: the graph, the extraction pipeline, and the storage all running on infrastructure you control rather than a managed API.

+None of this changes which of the five memory types a given task needs.
+It changes which tool actually implements that type well, and the choice between them tends to come down to one question: does the task need to reason about how a fact changed over time (reach for a temporal graph), does it need the agent editing its own memory as it works (reach for the OS-inspired model), or is a maintained, human-readable knowledge base the actual deliverable (reach for a compiled wiki rather than a retrieval index).

 ## A note on memory quality

 The things an agent writes to memory may be wrong.
 Text entering a